Can Canvas scan a space that is still under construction or partially built?

 There are a handful of things to keep in mind when using Canvas to tackle this kind of space:

-Sunlight Interference: If the walls are not fully built and exterior-facing, you may get a ton of direct sunlight coming into the space, which can interfere with Structure Sensor's infrared projector.
+Sunlight Interference: If the walls are not fully built and exterior-facing, you may get a lot of very bright, direct sunlight coming into the space.
+This can interfere with the performance of most 3D sensors.
 You can read more about how to handle this here.

 Errant Geometry: If the walls are just frames, Canvas will scan into the next room, which can create a messier looking scan because there's a lot of geometry beyond the room you're scanning.